JingZhou-95/Time-resolved-modulation-of-beta-band-sensorimotor-rhythm/README.md

-# Time-resolved-modulation-of-β-band-sensorimotor-rhythm
+# Inter- and intra-individual differences in β-band sensorimotor rhythm modulation and its relation to corticomuscular coherence in force-tracking tasks
+Jing Zhou, Junichi Ushiyama

 # EEG–EMG Analysis Pipeline

-This repository contains MATLAB code used for EEG, EMG, torque, corticomuscular coherence (CMC), and SMR–CMC cross-correlation analyses.
+This repository contains MATLAB code used for EEG, EMG, force, corticomuscular coherence (CMC), and SMR–CMC cross-correlation analyses.

 The repository provides the complete analysis workflow used in the study.
 Raw experimental data are not included.